 The castle’s strategic location attracted the attention of the Catholic kings, whose intention was to conquer the last Moorish kingdoms in the south of the Iberian Peninsula.
 Isabel and Ferdinand’s troops had already besieged the Nazarite kingdom of Granada, but they decided first to occupy the nearby province of Málaga.
 Soon afterwards, on June 11, 1485, Benahavis, along with the places of Daidin, Montemayor Castle, Cortes Fortress, Ojen, Arboto, Almáchar, Tramores and Calalui Fort, in the Sierra Bermeja, all within the district of Marbella, were handed over to King Ferdinand the Catholic, by Mohammed Abuneza after the signing of the capitulation.

-Are you looking for real estate for sale in Benahavis, one of the most exclusive regions of Spain?
-An apartment, penthouse, house or villa with or without sea view?
-Cilo Marbella can help you find the most privileged luxury property in Benahavis.
-Cilo Marbella, the exclusive boutique real estate agency of Luxury properties in Marbella and surrounding areas.
+Contact Cilo Marbella if you are you looking for real estate for sale in Benahavis, one of the most exclusive regions of Spain.
+Cilo Marbella, the boutique real estate agency for luxury properties in Marbella and surrounding areas.